 - Look at what your student is interested in.
 Say he volunteers.
 Search 'volunteering scholarships' and put the year in.

 - Also in Google there are tools you can use to go to any article that's been published in the last month, the last year, whatever.
-I always choose the last year to find current information
+I always choose the last year to find current information.

 - You know those big scholarship books that come out every year?
 I love those books.
 Yeah, it's a little old-fashioned but they're organized by your ethnicity, your interests, your hobbies, where you live.
 Those books are wonderful.

 I think you can make social media what you want to make of it.
-It can absolutely be a help, but for those kids from Harvard who got their acceptances rescinded--it definitely was a hindrance.
-Social media is a hot topic--especially in the college and the scholarship industry.
-Kids can use it to their advantage: have a Pinterest board of the colleges you want to go to.
+It can absolutely be a help, but for those kids from Harvard who got their acceptances rescinded, it definitely was a hindrance.
+Social media is a hot topic — especially in the college and the scholarship industry.
+Kids can use it to their advantage: Have a Pinterest board of the colleges you want to go to.
 So anybody who is considering you can see all you're doing, all you're interested in.
 Have a board for your volunteering.
 Put the pictures up.
 Have a website that's got all the things you're doing and excited about.

-How to motivate students?
+How can parents motivate students?

 Of course students want to win money but many don't want to do the work.
-Take the burden off--let them know you're in it together.
-I dangled the University of Michigan carrot in front of my son's nose a lot when he was applying because I kept saying 'if you don't win the scholarships, we can't afford to send you.
-So how badly do you want to go?’
+Take the burden off — let them know you're in it together.
+I dangled the University of Michigan carrot in front of my son's nose a lot when he was applying because I kept saying "If you don't win the scholarships, we can't afford to send you.
+So how badly do you want to go?"

 Also, have a really honest talk about money.
-Get them excited about where they want to go and be very clear: this is how much we have saved for college, this is how much we can afford to give you per month, and this is how much money you need to come up with on your own.
+Get them excited about where they want to go and be very clear: This is how much we have saved for college, this is how much we can afford to give you per month, and this is how much money you need to come up with on your own.
 You need to know your own student.
 Find what motivates them.
 Try everything.
 I advocate applicants invest 15 minutes a day.
 If you can work on scholarships 15 minutes a day, that's 84 hours per year.
-15 minutes is no big deal.
+Fifteen minutes is no big deal.
 How can you say no?